-To comply with AS1677.2, the minimum room size permissible is 5.6m3 per 15kW heat pump and 15.34 m3 per 35kW heat pump.
+To comply with AS/NZS 1677.2, the minimum room size permissible in relation to the quantity of refrigerant in the water heater, is 7.5m3 per 16kW heat pump and 17.73 m3 per 35kW heat pump.
+A larger room size is recommended for efficient heat pump operation.